 The Importance Of Root Canal Therapy

 People will sometimes opt to simply have a tooth extracted or left alone instead of having a root canal.
 We would like to stress how bad this is for your long term oral health.
-At first it may appear that extraction is the cheapest method of dealing with a tooth that has succumb to decay.
-In the long run it most certainly is not.
+At first, it may seem that extraction is the cheapest method of dealing with a tooth that has succumb to decay.
+In the long run, it most certainly is not.
 When a tooth is lost and not replaced, a lot of things happen to the mouth on a biological level.

 The jaw bone ceases to be stimulated and will eventually start to recede.
-When the bone recedes, it’s not a terribly long wait before the teeth nearby will start to feel lose.
-Eventually it’s very possible that further tooth loss could become an issue.
-A root canal is an inexpensive and simple procedure that allows you to avoid costly tooth replacement procedures, and gives you all the biological benefits that a normal healthy tooth would.
+When the bone recedes, it’s not a terribly long wait before the teeth nearby will start to feel loose.
+Eventually, it’s very possible that further tooth loss could become an issue.
+A root canal is an inexpensive and simple procedure that allows you to avoid costly tooth replacement procedures and gives you all the biological benefits that a normal healthy tooth would.